bunfan/beat-banger/README.md

-# Beat Banger
+# What is Beat Banger

-Here you can view the roadmap and file bug reports for the Beat Banger project
+Beat Banger is a simple **NSFW** rhythm game created using the [Godot Engine](https://godotengine.org/).
+In this repository you can view the roadmap and file bug reports for the Beat Banger project.

 ## Before you file a bug report..
 Check the "Projects" tabs and veiw the "Bug Reports" kanban and make sure the issue hasn't already been created